Continental Life Medicare Supplement Plans 2025

 Plan B

 Medigap Plan B will cover the same items as Plan A plus your Part A hospital deductible.
 This will help when you have any inpatient stays.
-Cost-sharing for skilled nursing is not covered with Medigap Plan A and your Part B deductible or Part B foreign travel emergencies and any Medicare Part B excess charges.
+Cost-sharing for skilled nursing is not covered with Medigap Plan A. Your Part B deductible or Part B foreign travel emergencies and any Medicare Part B excess charges are also not covered.

 Plan F